The Latest on Selection Sunday: Tide, Bonnies win titles - WTMJ

 3:45 p.m.

-Alabama, St. Bonaventure and Colgate locked up automatic bids to the NCAA Tournament by wining conference championships a few hours before the field of 68 was revealed.
+Alabama, St. Bonaventure and Colgate locked up automatic bids to the NCAA Tournament by winning conference championships a few hours before the field of 68 was revealed.

 Selection Sunday featured five conference tournament title games as a undercard to the main event starting around 6 p.m.
 EDT: the unveiling of the NCAA bracket.